truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/RemoteReplicationSCALE.md

 In situations where two systems within an absolutely secure network are used for replication, disabling encryption speeds up the transfer.
 However, the data is completely unprotected from eavesdropping.

 Choosing **no encryption** for the task is less secure but faster.
-This method uses common port settings but these can be overriden by switching to the advanced options screen or editing the task after creation.
+This method uses common port settings but these can be overridden by switching to the advanced options screen or editing the task after creation.

 ![TasksReplicationTaskSecuritySCALE](/images/SCALE/RepSecurityTaskSCALE.png "Replication Security and Task Name")